March 10, 2004: Apple sends out a survey to select Apple customers, claiming that it is considering relaunching the

 Ironically, once Apple actually got the technology right with later devices like the MessagePad 2100 — which perfected the handwriting-recognition system the Newton included as a central feature — Jobs had returned to Apple.
-He decided to cancel research into the PDA.
+He decided to cancel further development of the PDA.

 “This decision is consistent with our strategy to focus all our software development resources on extending the Macintosh operating system,” he said.
 “To realize our ambitious plans we must focus all of our efforts in one direction.”

 However, by the mid-2000s, Apple’s Mac business was booming.
-The company successfully moved into other areas as well, such as the enormously profitable iPod business.
+The company successfully moved into other areas as well, such as the enormously popular (and profitable) iPod music player.
 It only made sense, therefore, that Cupertino would consider other mobile devices — with the Newton the obvious reference point.

 Inside Apple, two simultaneous iPhone research projects got underway: the so-called P1 and P2 projects.
 Right from the start, it became clear that both would need to offer PDA-style functionality.
 But Apple needed to work out exactly why the Newton MessagePad failed to click with customers.